 *The lot width of triangle shaped lots may be permitted to be less than 125’ if the MSRB determines the lot the lot meets all other development standards and is found to be the best use of the property.

 **Trash enclosures and drive thru canopies shall be permitted.

-The Development Standards – Village District
+The Development Standards – Community District